The Maneater: Awards

-MOVE Magazine
+MOVE Mag

 Since 2002, The Maneater has also produced an entertainment weekly called MOVE Magazine.
 MOVE is aimed at local and national news as well as extensive coverage of lifestyle, arts and entertainment.
 In addition to a more recent focus on the Columbia, Mo. cultural scene.
 In 2012 and 2013, MOVE featured interviews with artists such as Passion Pit, Wilco, Ingrid Michaelson and The Wonder Years.
 Semester special editions have included coverage of Columbia's Treeline Music Festival (formerly known as Roots N Blues N BBQ) and the True/False Film Fest.

 Prior to fall 2013, MOVE had been published as an insert within The Maneater, under its own style and design guidelines, with the eventual hope that it could develop into its own distinct publication.
 However, under the 2013-14 editorial board, MOVE replaced the Arts and Entertainment section of the newspaper and was integrated more uniformly with the rest of The Maneater.
 In the 2016–17 school year, MOVE set itself apart once again as the main student-run campus magazine.
-In 2023, MOVE Magazine remains a sub-publication of The Maneater and released a yearly, digital edition for two years.
+In 2023, MOVE Magazine remained a sub-publication of The Maneater and released a yearly, digital edition for two years.
 In 2025, the editorial board moved to re-printing the publication annually each spring.
-Now, the magazine focuses on stories, recipes, and poems that fall under a new theme each year.
+Now, MOVE Mag focuses on stories, recipes, and poems that fall under a new theme each year.